HaiderZaidiDev/Financial-Data-Scraper/README.md

 # Financial Data

 Financial Data is a Django app which provides financial data of a company (e.g ratios useful for investing, current share price) given a ticker symbol.
-The app scrapes financial ratio data from MarketWatch and plots a time series graph displaying the stocks daily performance over the lat few months.
+The app scrapes financial ratio data from MarketWatch and plots a time series graph displaying the stock's daily performance over the last few months.

 The front-end of the app runs on HTML/CSS, Bootstrap, and JavaScript.
 The back-end is in Python and Django.